Top 9 Kids Coding Languages of 2020

 Blockly makes it possible for anyone to develop an actual working Android app.
-This makes this language more than just a kids toy.
+This makes this language more than just a kids toy or even just a simple tool that helps with programming for kids.
 Children can code along the side of their screen by linking different blocks together.
 They can also switch languages with ease, making it possible for them to see different types of code at any time for the same basic program.

 Even though this is a great program, in comparison to Scratch – Blockly is still not there yet.
 It is not as developed as its biggest competitor and there are not as many good tutorials, which makes it harder for children to learn Blockly on their own.